 Yes! king cobras hold the title for the Longest Venomous Snake (Specimen) and Longest Venomous Snake (Species).
 They average 9-12 feet (3-4 meters).
 They are also one of the top ten most venomous snakes, not because of the concentration of venom but because of the sheer volume.
 The amount of venom produced can kill an elephant in just a few hours!

 While the King Cobra may hold the record for the longest venomous snake, the Eastern Diamondback Rattlesnake holds the record for the heaviest venomous snake in the world.
 While a large one can weigh up to 10 lbs, the largest king cobra recorded in the Guinness Book of World Records weighed 15 lbs.

 What other snakes are Venomous?

-King Cobras use their fangs to bite into their prey, releasing their potent venom, but other snakes actually spit their venom at their victims from a distance.
+King Cobras use their fangs to bite into their prey, releasing their potent venom, but other snakes actually spray their venom at threats from a distance.
 There are several species of spitting cobra like the Equatorial spitting cobra, the Mozambique spitting cobra, and the Indochinese spitting cobra.

 The saw-scaled viper is a venomous snake that should be feared by people.
 It is an aggressive snake and does not give a warning like the King Cobra, it may attack right away and bite several times in a row.
 These snakes are responsible for the most human deaths.
 Although only 10% of untreated victims die, so seeking immediate treatment is important.